Quarterpie3141/Quarterpie3141/README.md

-- 👋 Hi, I’m @Quarterpie3141
+- I’m @Quarterpie3141
-- 👀 I’m interested in keyboards
-- 🌱 I’m currently learning c#
 - 📫 How to reach me https://www.reddit.com/user/Quarterpie3141

+average C enjoyer
+like to make keyboards

 <!---
 Quarterpie3141/Quarterpie3141 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.